 Carer or PA support during your time in hospital

-We understand that you may prefer some personal care tasks to be undertaken by your carer or PA rather than hospital staff, which your direct payment can usually allow.
+We understand that you may prefer some personal care tasks to be undertaken by your carer or PA rather than hospital staff.
+This should be discussed and agreed with hospital staff and if appropriate in the changed circumstances, continued use of your direct payment can usually be allowed for this.

 The current visitor guidance provides advice on how NHS organisations may choose to facilitate visiting across healthcare inpatient settings, and includes familiar carers and PAs who may need to attend to support individual needs.

 If you will shortly be, or have been, admitted to hospital, you should contact the ward or department you have been admitted to, to talk about your preferences and agree arrangements.

 If your carer or PA is able to support you in hospital, they will be subject to infection control measures as is normal practice.
 In no circumstance should the personal care interfere with the medical treatment.
 Carers, PAs or anybody supporting you must adhere to the guidance set by government and the hospital around supporting people when in hospital.